osus/nubomedia-graphedit/docs/codegeninstall.md

 # Codegen Installation Guide

 Code Generator for Nubomedia project.
+This is still a prototype version with just some components mapped and ready to work.

 ## Prerequisites